Garbage (album): Critical

-Commercial performance
+Commercial

 Garbage debuted at number 29 on the Top Heatseekers chart dated September 2, 1995, before peaking at number two on March 9, 1996.
 In the issue dated September 30, 1995, the album entered the Billboard 200 at number 193, and reached its peak position of number 20 on August 10, 1996.
 The album was certified double platinum by the Recording Industry Association of America (RIAA) on February 24, 1999, and by August 2008, it had sold 2.4 million copies in the United States.
 In Canada, the album reached number 15 on The Records chart and number 25 on RPMs chart, was certified double platinum by Canadian Recording Industry Association (CRIA), denoting shipments in excess of 200,000 units.

-Garbage was released on October 2, 1995 in the United Kingdom and debuted at number 12 on the UK Albums Chart with 9,409 copies sold in its first week, eventually peaking at number six in April 1996.
+Garbage debuted at number 12 on the UK Albums Chart with 9,409 copies sold in its first week, eventually peaking at number six in April 1996.
 The album was certified double platinum by the British Phonographic Industry (BPI) on October 16, 1998, and had sold 701,757 copies in the United Kingdom as of May 2012.
 The album saw modest success across continental Europe, reaching number 16 in France, number 19 in Sweden, number 23 in Finland, number 30 in Norway and number 55 in Germany.
 In Oceania, it charted at number four in Australia and number one in New Zealand, earning double platinum certifications in both countries.
 As of August 2015, Garbage had sold over four million copies worldwide.

+Legacy

+Sound on Sound journalist Sam Inglis argued in 2002 that the musical techniques used on Garbage were radical at the time and influenced subsequent popular music, "uniting distorted guitars and cool female vocals with production that owed as much to Public Enemy as Led Zeppelin".
+In a 2012 article, Jancee Dunn opined Garbage always sounded "very forward-thinking, intelligent" and current, even when heard more than a decade later.
+Los Angeles Times critic Mikael Wood said in 2012 that Garbage's techno-minded sound and Manson's alluring persona complemented and countered the contemporary post-grunge music Vig had helped pioneer after producing Nirvana's 1991 album Nevermind.
+Jon O'Brien of the National Academy of Recording Arts & Sciences observed in 2025 that Garbage redefined rock of the 1990s, bringing "a new kind of energy to the genre that's remained influential" through the introduction of Manson, the career reinvention of Vig, and its promotional videos.

+Garbage was named the 71st greatest album of all time by The Guardian in 1997, which polled a number of renowned critics, artists, and radio DJs worldwide.
+It was later included in the 2010 edition of 1001 Albums You Must Hear Before You Die.
+In 2022, it was included on Pitchfork's list of the 150 best albums of the 1990s, who said Garbage was "definitely Shirley Manson's band" and the album "had layers of sharp production, but still felt raw thanks to Manson’s sneer and biting lyrics."